CrowdHailer/gen_browser/README.md

   - `mailbox.handle(callback)` will call the callback with the contents of a message each time one is received.
 3. A function to send messages, that takes the target address and messages as arguments.
   The message must be serialisable to JSON.
-4. Config from the server, this can be anything including addresses for processes on the backend, such as the logger process in the examples above.
+4. Communal information from server, this can be anything including addresses for processes on the backend, such as the logger process in the examples above.

 *Note:* Receive cannot be called on mailbox that has a custom handler installed.